HenryNordin/Cpp-y-Bird-DS/README.md

 - Randomized Pipe Generation – New obstacle layout every time you play
 - Score Tracker – Watch your high score climb with each run
 - Saves High Score – Keeps your best score!
+- Reset High Score - Hold X, B, L, and R, then press SELECT to confirm!
+For safety, the reset won't be saved until you earn a new high score.
+If you change your mind, simply reboot the game BEFORE playing again.
 - Runs on Real Hardware – DSi (TWiLight Menu++) verified!
 - Tiny File Size – Takes up barely any space!
 - Coded in C++